 Additionally, some colleges and universities are known for their social work programs, which are offered in both traditional and online means.
 Earning degrees through these institutions is often advantageous, especially during internships or applying for jobs after graduation.
 Similarly, their programs are accredited by bodies that monitor the quality of social work programs.
 That means you can ensure top-notch education even through remote learning.

-Everyone understands that the debt with tuition payment is one of the major obstacles to getting a college degree.
+Everyone understands that the debt with tuition payment is one of the major obstacles to getting a college degree, and is behind arguments on why college should be free.
 Student loan debt in the United States has reached $1.6 trillion in 2020 (Friedman, 2021).
 Forty-five million students have borrowed money and had to bear the debt load with them for their whole adult life after graduation.
 There are, however, opportunities for students who wish to acquire a degree while avoiding debt.

 While program structures vary from institution to institution, many online degrees are quite flexible.
 As such, you can decide to pay for each online course for the semester, whether you take one or five.

 The low cost of online college frequently draws students looking for reduced tuition.
 There are no parking or transportation costs for online students on campus.
 They may also finish classes from anywhere and frequently with asynchronous learning at their discretion.
 This flexibility allows students to pursue their jobs while studying.